12th Grade Iowa Immunization Law

 - Meningococcal Vaccine

-Please contact Susie Poulton, Coordinator of Health Services at 319-688-1000 or firstname.lastname@example.org or your school nurse with any questions or concerns.
+Please contact your school nurse or Jessica Jimmerson, Health Services Specialist at 319-688-1000 or firstname.lastname@example.org with any questions.